loicaigon/CSV2TABLES/README.md

 # CSV2TABLES
- THis script intends to ease the creation of tables based on native InDesign Datamerge feature. test
+ This script intends to ease the creation of tables based on native InDesign Datamerge feature.
+ It's an old code (2010) and any improvemnts are welcome!